descorp/SwiftBigInteger/README.md

         a *= UInt(2)    //  a = 84
 ```

-### Division - Todo
+### Division

+Todo

-## Example - Todo
+## Example

+Todo
 ~~To run the example project, clone the repo, and run `pod install` from the Example directory first.~~

-You can check tests for more examples like awesome Fibonacci 19400 calculation (this is max that Simulator can handle with recursion depth level) in ~ 5 sec
+You can check tests for more examples like awesome Fibonacci 20000 calculation in ~10 sec (4179 decimals)

 ## Author